Xi'an Incident: Stalin's intervention and CCP reversal

 Moscow received news of Chiang's arrest on 13 December.
-The head of the Comintern, Georgi Dimitrov, was delighted.
-He was preparing to authorize Chiang's execution until he read the articles in Pravda and Izvestia that condemned the Xi'an Incident as a plot by "pro-Japanese elements".
-In a subsequent meeting, Stalin made it clear to Dimitrov that he viewed Chiang as indispensable.
+The head of the Comintern, Georgi Dimitrov, was delighted and was preparing to authorize Chiang's execution until he read the articles in Pravda and Izvestia that condemned the Xi'an Incident as a plot by "pro-Japanese elements".
+In a subsequent meeting, Joseph Stalin made it clear to Dimitrov that he viewed Chiang as indispensable.

-Stalin feared that in Chiang's absence, a figure like ex-Premier Wang Jingwei, perhaps assisted by He Yingqin (who had contacted Wang in Italy after Chiang's arrest), would take control of the Nationalists and create a pro-Japanese regime, placing the Soviet Union in extreme danger of a Japanese invasion.
-His anxieties were increased when Wang Jingwei met with Adolf Hitler to discuss the prospect of China enlisting in the anti-Communist Axis in exchange for greater German aid to China.
-Following Chiang's abduction, Pan Hannian had advised Stalin that without Chiang, "China would be without a leader to fight the Japanese and this would not benefit the Soviet Union."
-(Note: Wang Jingwei was in Europe recovering from an assassination attempt the previous year.
-He Yingqin notified him when Chiang was abducted, but he did not arrive back in China until 14 January 1937, after the incident was already over.)
+Stalin had a number of reasons for opposing the mutiny.
+Unlike the CCP's leadership, which tended to view Chiang as the primary obstacle to a renewed united front, Stalin feared that executing or holding Chiang captive would make the Nationalists more likely to align or fall to Japan.
+Pan Hannian had advised him that without Chiang, "China would be without a leader to fight the Japanese and this would not benefit the Soviet Union."
+Chiang's most likely successor was ex-Premier Wang Jingwei.
+Not only was Wang absent from China in December 1936, (Note: Wang Jingwei was in Europe convalescing from an assassination attempt the previous year.
+He Yingqin notified him when Chiang was abducted, but he did not arrive back in China until 14 January 1937, after the incident was already over.) he had just met with Adolf Hitler to discuss the prospect of China joining the Anti-Comintern Pact.
+Stalin also distrusted Zhang Xueliang's intentions.
+His father, Zhang Zuolin, had been a close ally of the Japanese, and Zhang himself had led Chinese forces against the Soviet Union during the 1929 Sino-Soviet conflict.
+Only a few months before Xi'an, press investigations had revealed that a similar revolt by Chinese generals opposed to Chiang's appeasement policies (the Liangguang Incident) was covertly supported by the Japanese in order to weaken China.
+Furthermore, in November 1936, the Soviets made new attempts to enrol the Nationalists as an ally in order to counter the Anti-Comintern Pact and secret talks were underway on a Sino-Soviet security treaty, which could all put into doubt with Chiang's arrest.
+By his opposition to Chiang's arrest, Stalin effectively ignored the interests of the CCP.

-Following Stalin's orders, the Comintern sent a telegram on 16 December instructing the CCP to bring the Xi'an incident to a peaceful conclusion.
+The Comintern therefore sent a telegram on 16 December instructing the CCP to bring the Xi'an incident to a peaceful conclusion.
 The telegram was not received until the 17th, and would not be fully decrypted for several days.
-However, by the 17th the CCP's leadership had already learned of Moscow's stance from public news sources and decided to change course.
-On that day, the CCP announced that they desired a peaceful settlement.
+However, by that point the CCP's leadership had already learned of Moscow's stance from public news sources and decided to change course.
+On the 17th, the CCP announced that they desired a peaceful settlement.
 On 18 December, they recanted their former call for a public trial of Chiang as "inappropriate".
+Mao was reportedly furious at Moscow's intervention and being dictated by the Soviet leader, to which Mao would never forgot that Soviet "internationalism" was a one-way street.